emadunan/amen24/README.md

 # Amen24
-Is a free non-profitable service to spread the truth and bible for all nations.
+Is a free non-profitable service to spread the truth and bible for all.

 ## Project structure
 /amen24